Ayangroy13/SALES_DATA-ANALYSIS/README.md

 - STEP 1: Sales trend over time using the line chart
 • Simply click on the Month name and Sales column, and drag it to the desired position.
 • To create a Chronological order for the months, follow these steps:
-1.
-Select the column containing the months.
+1. Select the column containing the months.
-2.
-Navigate to the "Column Tools" and choose "Sort Column."
+2. Navigate to the "Column Tools" and choose "Sort Column."
-3.
-Select "Sort by Month Number" to sort the months in chronological order.
+3. Select "Sort by Month Number" to sort the months in chronological order.
 - STEP 2: Best-selling products using a tree map
 • To edit them for background color and font size, access the "Format" option for the visualization and adjust the settings as desired.
-- STEP 3: Top 5 best-selling products using a stacked bar chart
-1. To manipulate the visualization, perform the following steps:
+- STEP 3: Top 5 best-selling products using a stacked bar chart.
+To manipulate the visualization, perform the following steps:
 • Drag and drop the "Product" into the Y-axis.
 • Place the "Quantity" into the X-axis for appropriate ordering.
 - STEP 4: Top 5 cities by sales using map